 Upon transition from the military Ms. Khalifa relocated to Virginia to serve as an adviser in the establishment of the U.S. Navy’s first civil affairs command and in the development of charter policies, and training and readiness programs to prepare teams for successful integration into joint and special operations deployments.
 Ms. Khalifa received recognition from the U.S. Navy for design of cumulative training exercise to evaluate mission readiness.
 She completed an M.A. in Asymmetric Warfare from American Military University and continued in the defense industry as a New Business Manager for a leading provider of intelligence-based training and operational support.
 In 2012 she founded Asymmetric Solutions Group, LLC, a business solutions provider specializing in strategic consulting for small businesses.

-Ms. Khalifa believes strongly in giving back to the community.
-She has served as a director on the governing and advisory boards of several military veteran non-profit organizations.
-She was part of the organizing team that launched 1 Million Cups Virginia Beach – an interactive and educational forum for entrepreneurs, and she leads a national team for Kyäni, an international nutraceutical company.
+Ms. Khalifa believes strongly in giving back.
+She has served as a director on the governing and advisory boards of several military veteran non-profit organizations and was part of the organizing team that launched 1 Million Cups Virginia Beach – an interactive and educational forum for entrepreneurs.